Disaster READY PNG

 In the first five years of Disaster READY in PNG, partners have been strengthening sub-national and national coordination and communication mechanisms and approaches to inclusive humanitarian action.
 This includes strengthening disaster preparedness and response capabilities in the Eastern Highlands Provincial Government and the Autonomous Bougainville Government through the development of provincial disaster management plans, gender training and simulations.

-Disaster READY PNG achievements
+Disaster READY PNG Phase II achievements

-As of October 2021.
+As of January 2024.

 people reached